The Italian gambling advertising ban became law with its approval by the Senate, opening up questions on what strategy operators should take.

-- it is prohibited any type of advertising relating to games with cash winnings and gambling, including indirect advertising, performed on any channel, including sports, cultural, artistic events, TV or radio programs, the press, publications, billboards and electronic, digital and telematic channels, including social media; but
+- it is prohibited any advertising relating to games with cash winnings and gambling, including indirect advertising, performed on any channel, including sports, cultural, artistic events, TV or radio programs, the press, publications, billboards and electronic, digital and telematic channels, including social media; but

-- for sponsorship agreements relating to events, activities, demostrations, programs or services and for any other type of communication of promotional content, including visual or sound messages and the display of the name, trademark, symbol, activity or products of gambling and games with cash winnings, the prohibition is applicable from the 1st of January 2019; and
+- for sponsorship agreements relating to events, activities, demonstrations, programs or services and for any other type of communication of promotional content, including visual or sound messages and the display of the name, trademark, symbol, activity or products of gambling and games with cash winnings, the prohibition is applicable from the 1st of January 2019; and

 - in relation to ongoing advertising agreements, the previous gambling advertising regulations apply for a year (i.e. up to 14 July 2019);

-- also any advertisement shall refer to issues deriving from games with cash winnings as “disorders from gambling” (in Italian “disturbi da gioco d’azzardo“).
+- also, any advertisement shall refer to issues deriving from games with cash winnings as “disorders from gambling” (in Italian “disturbi da gioco d’azzardo“).